nanatgrail/prodigyspace/README.md

 1. Open the app in your browser
 2. Look for the "Install" prompt or use your browser's install option
 3. Follow the installation prompts
-4. Access StudySync from your home screen like a native app
+4. Access prodigyspace from your home screen like a native app

 ## 🛠️ Technology Stack